The reason there are ‘superstars’ today is because of Elgin Baylor

 “Baylor shouted loud enough for him to hear, for Bob Short to go have sexual relations with himself,” Bayne said.

 Baylor could speak bluntly because he knew his worth.
 He was the player who single-handedly took a team from 53 losses to the NBA Finals in one year, the attraction for celebrities such as Doris Day, Bing Crosby, James Garner and Danny Thomas.
-The Lakers' move to Los Angeles in 1960 barley registered when it was announced but the team was moving into a new arena, the fabulous Forum, within seven years because owner Jack Kent Cooke needed a venue that could accommodate supporters.
+The Lakers’ move to Los Angeles in 1960 barely registered when it was announced but the team was moving into a new arena, the fabulous Forum, within seven years because owner Jack Kent Cooke needed a venue that could accommodate supporters.

-“The whole reason Bob Short moved them to Hollywood was this guy that was too big a of a showcase for Minneapolis,” Bayne said.
+“The whole reason Bob Short moved them to Hollywood was this guy that was too big of a showcase for Minneapolis,” Bayne said.

 In his hometown of Washington, Baylor is exalted by those who saw him play in person.
 The late John Thompson Jr. dedicated a chapter of his autobiography, “I Came As A Shadow,” to Baylor, using the nickname Baylor had received as a kid, “The Rabbit.”
 Thompson wrote about how much he idolized and admired Baylor: “When people talk about the best ever to come out of Washington, you need to put Elgin at number one, skip over two, three, four and five, then count the rest of the guys from there, including Kevin Durant.”